 The Sessions tab contains timeouts for disconnected, idle, and active sessions.
 A disconnected session is one in which the user actively disconnects from the server by either closing the connection window without logging off or selecting Disconnect from the Start menu.
-An idle session is one in which the user has left the connection window open, but has not executed any mouse clicks or keystrokes in a given period of time.
+An idle session is one in which the user has left the connection window open but has not executed any mouse clicks or keystrokes in a given period of time.
 When a session loses its network connection or reaches the idle timeout, you can specify whether to immediately end the session or to treat the session as disconnected.

 The Environment tab lets you specify a specific program to launch when a client connects to the server.
 You must specify both the path and executable name.
 If you configure this setting, when any user, including an administrator, connects to the server, the specified program will run instead of a Windows Explorer desktop.
 Many administrators have made the mistake of thinking that this setting is like the Startup folder in the Start menu, automatically launching a program when the user logs onto the desktop.
 Such is not the case-configuring this setting replaces the Explorer shell with the program specified.
+You can also configure the server to ignore a client-configured initial program and always launch a desktop shell.